Biomethane

 www.Biomethane.com

 Biomethane, NOT Coal, is America's True "Ace in the Hole" when it comes to our energy future, economics, the environment, sustainability and America's “Energy Independence.”
-And biomethane is also receiving recognition as one of the greenest of all biofuels.
+And biomethane is also receiving recognition as being the greenest of all biofuels!

 For years now, the coal industry has been touting "coal is America's 'Ace in the Hole'" when they discuss the abundance of our coal reserves here in the U.S. and the role they hope coal will play in America's energy future.